freesewing/freesewing/markdown/dev/reference/plugins/bundle/en.md

 ---
-title: "@freesewing/plugin-bundle"
+title: plugin-bundle
 ---

-The **@freesewing/plugin-bundle** plugin bundles the most common FreeSewing build-time plugins:
+Published as [@freesewing/plugin-bundle][1], this plugin bundles the most commonly used FreeSewing time plugins in one handy package.

+Specifically, loading this plugin will have the same effect as loading these plugins individually:

 - [plugin-banner](/reference/plugins/banner) : Add repeating text to your patterns
 - [plugin-bartack](/reference/plugins/bartack) : Add bartacks to your patterns